heritage-standards/fish/README.md

 ### Github Actions

 For this project, an automatic build on commit/push action is included.
-To amend this, go to the .git/workflows folder and edit the yaml file.
+To amend this, go to the .git/workflows folder and edit the deploy-on-commit.yml file.
+When this runs correctly, the site will build on a virtual ubuntu server, then deploy the code to the gh-pages branch.

 ## License